Optimizing the Network Topology of a Linear Reservoir Computer: Introduction

 \section{Introduction}

 Machine learning has emerged as a key approach for modeling and control, allowing systems to extract patterns from data and perform complex tasks with high accuracy \cite{Zhao_2025, BENSOUSSAN2022531, Hashemi2023}.
-However, training in many machine learning can be computationally demanding.
-Reservoir computing, a machine learning tool within the broader class of recurrent neural networks, addresses this challenge by keeping the internal reservoir connectivity fixed and training only the readout layer \cite{jaeger2001echo}.
-This allows to perform training in terms of a simple regression operation, as opposed to the more computationally intensive back-propagation.
-RC has shown to be highly successful in processing temporal and sequential data, especially in prediction and observation tasks \cite{10659224, 10816480, PhysRevLett.120.024102, 9664461}.
+However, training in machine learning can be computationally demanding.
+Reservoir computing (RC), a machine learning tool within the broader class of recurrent neural networks, addresses this challenge by keeping the internal reservoir connectivity fixed and training only the readout layer \cite{jaeger2001echo}.
+This allows training to be performed as a simple regression operation, as opposed to the more computationally intensive back-propagation.
+RC has been shown to be highly successful in processing temporal and sequential data, especially in prediction and observation tasks \cite{10659224, 10816480, PhysRevLett.120.024102, 9664461,del2021reservoir,nathe2023reservoir}.

+In typical implementations, reservoir computers employ nonlinear node dynamics; {moreover, network topology, i.e., node-to-node connectivity of the reservoir, is chosen randomly} \cite{Yan2024}.
+Although this random construction often yields satisfactory results in many tasks, it lacks a principled foundation and is not explicitly optimized to perform specific tasks of interest \cite{Dale2021}. {This points out to an inherent trade-off between performance and repurposability, i.e., one can either use a reservoir with a random topology and expect it to perform different tasks well; or can pick a specific topology that is optimized to perform a specific task, but not others.
+In the rest of this paper, we focus on optimizing the structure of {an} RC to perform specific tasks of interest.}